This New Year’s Resolutions blog post was first published in December 2019 for the start of the coming new decade and has been updated for 2021.

 If you draw a blank, try this technique:

 - Do a short meditation.
 If you like you can use this guided singing bowl meditation.

 - Take a piece of paper or open your journal on a fresh page.
-Write down 5 things your are proud of in 2019.
+Write down 5 things you are proud of in 2020.

 - Now distill this down into one word.
 Write it on a post-it-note and stick it above your desk or on the dashboard of your car or above the kitchen stove.
 Whatever works to remind you of your intention of the year ahead.